 With mobile offline synchronization enabled, the app provides a rich offline experience.
 You can work with all the basic commands like create, read, update, delete in addition to certain business processes.
 Upon reconnecting, these offline changes will be automatically synchronize to Dynamics 365 apps.
 The data is periodically synchronized from Dynamics 365 apps to your device for offline usage based on the sync profile configured by administrator.

 When you log onto the Dynamics 365 apps mobile app, you will see the list of app modules that you have access to.
 When you navigate to any app module that your admin has configured for offline, you'll receive a prompt to download these config updates to setup your app to work in offline mode.

 Offline synchronization status

 Status on footer

 To verify offline synchronization is enabled on your app look at the offline synchronization status in the footer of the app.
-The status also lets you know the entities that are available in offline and, for each of these available entities, when the data is last synchronized with Dynamics 365 for Customer Engagement apps.
+The status also lets you know the entities that are available in offline and, for each of these available entities, when the data is last synchronized with Dynamics 365 apps.

 The following table lists the various status icons and what they mean.

 |Available||Offline synchronization is available as the device database is available.|